dominik-pichler/Balmung/README.md

 ____
 # Tools

- ## 1. Do you know? - Kants Knowledge Graph
+ ## 1. What do you know? - Kants Knowledge Graph
 **Question:** <br>How can I visualise ideas and how can I determine connections between different ideas?
 For this approach I tried to turn philosophical ideas into knowledge graphs.